The trace operator of quasi-plurisubharmonic functions on compact K\"ahler manifolds: Introduction

 Let $(L,h)$ be a big line bundle on $X$ with curvature form $\theta \coloneqq \frac{\mathrm{i}}{2\pi} \Theta(h)$.
 The restricted volume of $u$ to $Y$, with respect to $L$ is given by the following quantity:

 Clearly, $\vol_{X|Y}(L,u) =0$ if $\nu(u,Y) >0$.
 So this concept is meaningful only in case $\nu(u,Y) =0$, when $\Rest_Y^\theta(u)$ is defined.
 As we will see shortly, this is not a coincidence.

 One can also define a notion of restricted volume for $u$ using $H^0(Y,\mathcal{O}_Y(L)^k \otimes \mathcal I(ku)|_Y)$, the space of global sections of $L|_Y^k$ that have local extensions that are square integrable with respect to $\mathrm{e}^{-ku}$.
-Using the next theorem, this notion would be superfluous, as it typically recovers the restricted volume defined in \eqref{rest_vol_intr}.
-More importantly, all these notions of restricted volume agree with the non-pluripolar volume of $\Rest_Y^\theta(u)$ defined in the sense of \cite{BEGZ10}, that only depends on the first Chern class of $L$!
+However, thanks to the next theorem, this notion turns out to recover the same restricted volume defined in \eqref{rest_vol_intr}.
+More importantly, all these notions of restricted volume agree with

+the non-pluripolar volume of $\Rest_Y^\theta(u)$ defined in the sense of \cite{BEGZ10}.
 In addition to all this, we also obtain that the limit exists in the definition of $\vol_{X|Y}(L,u)$ in \eqref{rest_vol_intr}: